Luis Garcia

 Laasya Bosukonda, Sarah Chen, Julia Chung, & Jeff Ye

-This project revitalizes urban pollinator habitats through The BeeHive, a community garden centered on food, native plants, and pesticide awareness.
-Supported by a local restaurant and companion app, it sparks public interest, encourages volunteering, and empowers communities to restore ecosystems and boost pollinator populations.
+This project revitalizes urban pollinators through The BeeHive, a community garden centered on sustainable food, native plants, and pesticide awareness.
+Supported by a dedicated local restaurant and companion app, it aims to engage with the public, encourage volunteering, and empowers communities to restore fragile ecosystems and boost essential pollinator populations.